enthought/enaml/docs/source/instructional/tut_person.rst

 |Enaml|'s :ref:`standard widget library.<std-library-ref>` This widget
 lets us assign an integer to the ``value`` attribute of the widget.
 The widget automatically converts to and from the ``text`` representation of the integer complete with validation and error checking.

-Note that this import points to a widget definition in an ``.enaml`` file. *The import statement looks like Python but imports from an .enaml file.*
+Note that this import points to a widget definition in an ``.enaml`` file.
+*The import statement looks like Python but imports from an* ``.enaml`` *file.*

 ``PersonForm`` Definition Block
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Next, there is a new kind of code block, a **component definition**.
+Next, there is a **component definition** block.
 We define a component, in this case an entry form, using a component hierarchy definition.
 With this block of code, we define a reusable component derived from other components.

 ::